 In the Arctic, the climate is rapidly changing, with increases in air and sea temperatures as well as reduced ice and snow cover.
 This can affect the physical conditions for nesting.
 The time period when the islets are free of ice and snow changes, and the eider can start breeding earlier.
 The sea temperature is higher, which can affect food availability for eider.
 In recent years, the Kongsfjord has also received more and more visits from polar bears who come to the islets in the summer (Prop et al. 2015).
 The polar bears eat eggs, however most likely this does not affect the breeding population in the fjord.

-The eider population in the Kongsfjord has shown a downward trend since 2012.
+The eider population in the Kongsfjord has shown a downward trend between 2012 and 2020.
 In the coming years, it is important to clarify the causes of this decline.
 A consequence of the downward trend will be a reduced grazing of the eider’s food organisms.

 About the monitoring

 Previously, the breeding population of eider has been determined by the ice situation in the Kongsfjord.
 In recent years there has been no ice on the Kongsfjord, and there are probably other factors affecting the eider population.
 Future studies will be able to provide information about this.
 Is it the overwintering area that has become worse for eider females in the Kongsfjord?

 Eiders are monitored as the species might be a good indicator to study the effects of climate change in the Arctic.

 The Arctic Council working group Conservation of Arctic Flora and Fauna (CAFF) has selected the eider species as one of several groups of Arctic birds that should be monitored.
 To restore, stabilize and manage the eider populations in a sustainable manner, CAFF has prepared circumpolar monitoring and action plans for these species.
 It is a national responsibility to follow up this work in Svalbard.